hypergeek-dev/Mindful-Zensations/README.md

 Mindfulness and meditation has been shown to affect mental health in a number of ways.
 Research has found that practicing mindfulness and meditation can help reduce symptoms of stress, anxiety, and depression, as well as improve mood, emotional regulation, and cognitive functioning.

+A subtopic on this website is the implementation and importance of accessibility and relevant links are provided<br><br>
 <img src="https://github.com/hypergeek-dev/Mindful-Zensations/blob/bc8de70b9875c2448313e64a114b97f7ffce5440/assets/readme_images/My_site.jpg" alt="website"><br><br>

   -   #### First Time Visitor Goals
   <br>
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
 Our homepage clearly explains purpose and content.<br>
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-Our website has a user-friendly navigation menu that makes it easy for you to find the information you need.
+The website has a user-friendly navigation menu that makes it easy for you to find the information you need.
 <br>
 As a First Time Visitor, I  want to locate their social media links to see their followings on social media to determine how trusted and known they are.
 In the footer I added links for contacting me, as well as links to other organisations touching the topics of inclusion<br><br>

 - #### Returning Visitor Goals
 <br>
 As a Returning Visitor, I want to get an insight in meditation and mindfulnes.
-Our website introductory description that can help you get started.<br><br>
+The website provides an introductory description that can help you get started.<br><br>

   -   #### Frequent User Goals
 As a Frequent User, I want to check to see if there are any newly added meditation techniques, mindfulness practices, or guided meditations.
-We regularly update our website with new content to keep our users engaged and informed.<br><br>
+I regularly update our website with new content to keep our users engaged and informed.<br><br>

 ## Features
 <br><br>